-After Christmas many people start thinking about the holidays and trips they can take in the next year.
-I’m certainly looking forward to future adventures, and will be returning once again to tour Namibia at the end of March.
+I’ve been to Namibia 4 times now, and am looking forward to returning once again in 2020.
 Africa gets under your skin, seeps into your soul, and one trip is never enough!
-I still have places available for guests to join me and experience this amazing country.
+I invite 7 guests to join me and experience this amazing country.
 The hard work has been done and all you have to do is book your place, your airplane tickets and two weeks off work:)

 Just imagine wrapping your hands around a mug of piping hot coffee at dawn whilst sitting on blankets placed upon the desert’s soft sand.
 The colours of the landscape change by the minute as the sun rises over the mountains and glides effortlessly across the land.
 There is absolute silence all around, with one exception………..click……click.
 The sound of memories being captured by your fellow travellers.

 This was just one of the many magical ‘never to be forgotten’ experiences I had when first visiting Namibia to photograph some of the most breathtaking and unique locations in the world.